RosettaCommons/documentation/application_documentation/rna/drrafter.md

 Default: 20 Å. Residues in the starting structure within this distance cutoff of the residues in `-include_as_rigid_body_structures` or the residues listed for `-include_residues_around` will be included in the DRRAFTER run.

 ####`-extra_flags`
-Extra flags for rna_denovo to be applied during the DRRAFTER run.
+Extra flags to be applied during the DRRAFTER run.
+Any of the options available for `rna_denovo` (see documentation [here](https://www.rosettacommons.org/docs/latest/application_documentation/rna/rna-denovo#options)) can be supplied.
 This flag can be used in conjunction with `'nstruct'` to set the number of structures that are built per DRRAFTER job (default=500 for regular jobs, default=10 when the `-demo_setting` flag is supplied).
-As an example, the following option sets the number of structures built per DRRAFTER job to 2000: `-extra_flags 'nstruct 2000'`.
+For example, the following sets the number of structures built per DRRAFTER job to 2000: `-extra_flags 'nstruct 2000'`.

 ####`-job_name`
 The name for your job.
 This determines the names of the output files.